fredriklunde/software-craftsmanship-TDD-mars2023/Kata2/README.md

-# TDD Kata 1 - String Calculator
+# Kata 2 - String Calculator

 ## Before you start
 - Try not to read ahead.